5 Encouraging Tithe and Offering Messages

 We live in a fascinating time.
 Consumerism and materialism are running rampant in our culture, and yet at the same time, people are discovering that living with less can bring them more joy.
 Books about “tidying up” by getting rid of things are selling millions of copies.
 And we watch shows about people suffocating under the weight of their possessions for entertainment.

 It’s easy to look at people with too much and think, “They need to buy and keep less stuff.
 Why can’t they just get rid of all that junk?”
-But the reality is that we’re all vulnerable to the greed of accumulating things—even if it hasn’t transformed our homes into a spectacle.
+But the reality is that we’re all vulnerable to spiritually significant pitfalls greed of accumulating things—even if it hasn’t transformed our homes into a spectacle.

 Jesus warned us a long time ago to be on our guard against greed.
 You don’t need to be rich to be greedy.
 Anybody with any income can become greedy and hoard or long for possessions and money—giving sets us free from the bonds of greed.